6 Signs Your Practice Culture Needs an Overhaul

 If it seems like your practice has a revolving door for staff members, it may be time to reexamine how you’re running your business.
 A strong, positive culture keeps employees engaged and makes them want to stay on for the long haul.
 It may cost a bit to invest in turning things around, but think of the money you’ll save not having to hire and train new staff every few months.

-It’s a bunch of “I’s” instead of “we’s”
+It’s a Bunch of “I’s” Instead of “We’s”

 Everybody knows there’s no “I” in team, and perhaps there is no more appropriate area to consider this wise sentiment than in the culture of your practice.
 Does everyone on the team work mostly independently or do they regularly pitch in and help one another without issue?
 The latter is the type of environment that will help your practice thrive.